makkahwi/simple-cv-scoring-engine/README.md

 # Auto CV Scoring Engine

 This repository contains an automated CV scoring engine designed to evaluate and score resumes based on various criteria.
-The engine utilizes machine learning algorithms to analyze the content and structure of CVs, providing recruiters with a quick and efficient way to assess candidates.

 ## Features